FreyaGuppy/MART441-WebTech/HW2/readme.md

 I have never used ChatGPT to assist with html or coding, and I was surprised with its work when I gave it the following prompt:

-_Can you give me insturctions on how to write a program using javascript and html to complete the following assignment: [pasted in the homework assignemnt]_
+_Can you give me insturctions on how to write a program using javascript and html to complete the following assignment: [pasted in the homework assignment]_

 It gave me detailed step by step insturctions and included comments in the code to explain what each part was doing.
 The AI included more information in the head than I did.
 It did not add an image, but it did include a title complete with a font choice.
 It also used the keyword 'let' where I used 'var'.
 Coincidentally, we chose the same bacgkround color (it is one of the default ones in VSCode).